-A director who is employed by the Company does not receive any separate compensation for service on the Board.
-In the fiscal year ended June 30, 2022, each non-employee director received annual retainer compensation of \$40,000 per year plus \$3,500 for attending each full-day in-person or remote Board meeting and \$1,500 for each half-day or less in-person or remote Board meeting.
-The annual retainer was paid following the 2021 Annual Meeting of the Stockholders with respect to the period running from the 2021 Annual Meeting to the 2022 Annual Meeting.
-Each non-employee director is also reimbursed for out-of- pocket expenses incurred in attending all Board and committee meetings.
+In the fiscal year ended June 30, 2023, each non-employee director received an annual director cash retainer of \$70,000 per year, paid quarterly in arrears.
+Each non-employee director is also reimbursed for out-of-pocket expenses incurred in attending all Board and committee meetings.

-If there is a Non-Executive Chair, such individual is compensated with an additional annual retainer.
+If there is a non-executive Board Chair, such individual is compensated with an additional annual retainer.
 The current Board Chair, Mr. Foss, is an employee of the Company and does not receive compensation for his service on the Board.
-The Lead Director (Mr. Flanigan) is compensated with an additional annual retainer amount of \$40,000.
+For fiscal 2023, the Lead Director (Mr. Flanigan) was compensated with an additional lead director annual retainer amount of \$50,000, paid quarterly in arrears.